weiganghuang/devwrk-1703/devwrk-1703.md

    **You can find the complete `cl-playbook.yml` at `/home/dvans/solution/ansibleproject/cl-playbook.yml`**

-   **As an alternative, you can use the command below to copy the required files to your ansibleproject folder**
+   **As an alternative, you can use the command below to copy the file to your `ansibleproject` folder**

    ```
    cp /home/dvans/solution/ansibleproject/cl-playbook.yml /home/dvans/ansibleproject/cl-playbook.yml